JiajingZ/CopSens/README.md

 Below, we visualize the analysis results.
-The Spearman’s rank correlation between the estimated treatment effects of Miao et al. (2020) with the null treatment assumption (“miao\_nulltr”) and ones by our MCC procedure with either the L1 (“multicali\_L1”) or L2 minimization (“multicali\_L2”) is 0.93.
+The Spearman’s rank correlation between the estimated treatment effects of Miao et al. (2020) with the null treatment assumption (“miao\_nulltr”) and ones by our MCC procedure with the L1 (“multicali\_L1”) or L2 minimization (“multicali\_L2”) is 0.90 or 0.93 respectively.
 In the plot below, the blue, green and yellow bars are closely grouped together for majority of treatments.

 ``` r